patcg-individual-drafts/topics/README.md

 ## Evolution from FLoC

-[FLoC](https://github.com/WICG/floc) ended its experiment in July of 2021.
-We’ve received valuable feedback from the community and integrated it into the Topics API design.
+[FLo(httpsps://github.coAdvertisingrtisingCG/floc) ended its experiment in July of 2021.
+We’ve receiveendedfeedback from the community and integrated it into the Topics API design.
 A highlight of the changes, and why they were made, are listed below: